 At the start, I already knew I wanted a “top-down” image, so I shot the woman in studio.

-At that point, I made a decision to build my own barn for the set.
-I used 1,013 popsicle sticks—I know this because they come 1,000 to a box—along with some balsa wood for the larger part of the barn which was barely visible in the final image.
-I made the two pieces of the barn large enough that I could insert one of my studio flash heads (Profoto B1 units, for those interested) inside the barn.
-This way the light coming out of the barn door, windows, and cracks between the boards create much of the light for the scene.
-Another Profoto B1 was pointed down from above to create a circle of light on the ground indicating the beam that was pulling the woman up.
+At that point, I decided to build my own barn for the set.
+I used 1,013 popsicle sticks.
+I know this because they come 1,000 to a box.
+To save time, I used balsa wood for the larger part of the barn.
+I made that section barely visible in the final image.
+I built the two pieces of the barn large enough to place one of my studio flash heads (Profoto B1 units, for those interested).
+Much of the light thus comes out of the barn through the door, windows, and cracks between the boards.
+This lights the scene, while still making this clearly a night-time misadventure.
+I pointed another Profoto B1 down from above, creating a circle of light on the ground, and showing that the beam is pulling the woman up.

-Because I shot this from above, I needed a way to “imply” the spaceship that was abducting the woman.
-I did this by include four other images of spaceships to give the impression the farm was being swarmed by ships, each manned by a single alien.
-In reality, I used one spaceship model, shot from different angles.
+Because I shot the scene from above, the actual alien ship kidnapping the woman is (logically) between her and the camera.
+I needed a way to “imply” the spaceship that was abducting the woman.
+I thus included four other images of spaceships.
+This gives the impression the farm was being swarmed by ships, each manned by a single alien.
+In reality, I used just one spaceship model, photographed from different angles.
 The woman was shot from above (using a ladder) with a wide-angle lens.
-The entire set was put together on a dark background, and so I composited in a photo I took of a barely-covered-with-grass photo (which I actually took with my iPhone 6s) to create the barnyard ground.
+I put the entire set together on a dark background, and then composited a photo I took of a barely-covered-with-grass lawn (which I actually took with my iPhone 6s) into the image to create the barnyard ground.

-I think you’ll agree that the final product blended together quite well in Photoshop.
+As you can see, the final product blends together quite well in Photoshop.

-In reality, the money is irrelevant to me.
+C’est la vie!
+I’m not really doing this for the money.
 My day job allows me to cover such costs, including the cost of my studio.

 The fact is that I enjoy doing this type of photography, as I said above, because it allows me to work my creative mind.